 What does this mean for Ascension Seton and our patients?
 We went to the source and he explained it.

 By Dr. T.J.
 Milling

-This is a big picture example of clinical research keeping Seton Healthcare Family on the cutting edge of improving clinical care, of how being engaged in top-tier research helps us adopt new drugs the moment they are shown to be better than the old way.
+This is a big picture example of clinical research keeping Ascension Seton on the cutting edge of improving clinical care, of how being engaged in top-tier research helps us adopt new drugs the moment they are shown to be better than the old way.

 Since 2007, we have been studying this new way to reverse coumadin, a blood thinner millions of people take because they are prone to clots in the lungs, legs or brain, i.e. stroke.

 The problem with blood thinners is they make one prone to bleeding, so when patients on coumadin have a traffic accident or start bleeding inside their gastrointestinal tract for another reason, we have to reverse the coumadin very quickly.

 The usual way is to give plasma and vitamin K, but plasma has to be thawed and matched to the patient’s blood type, a time consuming process when time really matters.
 In addition, the vitamin K takes hours to start working.